KoljaB/RealtimeSTT/docs/engines/omnilingual-asr.md

 ## FastAPI Recipe

 Run the FastAPI server from a source checkout in WSL2/Linux when using Omnilingual.
-The `example_fastapi_server` reference app is not installed by the PyPI wheel; keeping it source-only keeps the wheel lean and avoids adding web-server dependencies for users who only need the recorder/API library.
-For pip-only installs, use the Python recorder/API smoke path above instead.
-If you want the FastAPI reference server, clone the repository or install from Git.
+The Python backend is included in the PyPI wheel for shared imports, while the browser static assets and this reference app's separate dependency file remain source-checkout resources.
+The `server` extra provides the FastAPI dependency for packaged imports.
+To run the browser reference app, clone the repository or install from Git; pip-only installs can use the Python recorder/API smoke path above instead.

 ```bash
 PYTHONPATH=. python example_fastapi_server/server.py \